-This command requests the Wi-microDig to send out its mode of operation.
-The Wi-microDig can function in host mode (for use with the iCube plug-in for Max/MSP), or stand-alone mode (otherwise).
+This command requests the microDig to send out its mode of operation.
+The microDig can function in host mode (for use with Max/MSP), or stand-alone mode (otherwise).
 See the SET MODE command for more information on the mode of operation.
-Upon completion of the command the Wi-microDig sends out the MODE message.
+Upon completion of the command the microDig sends out the MODE message.